desruisseaux/GeoTools-archive/gt/modules/unsupported/oracle/README.txt

 **  Further Help **

-If you are still having problems getting the Oracle Data Store to work, contact Sean Geoghegan at jgarnett@refractions.net.
+If you are still having problems getting the Oracle Data Store to work, contact Jody Garnett at jgarnett@refractions.net.